xHugo21/sensitive-data-detector/multiagent-firewall/README.md

 # Multiagent Firewall for LLM Interactions

-Multi-agent system that detects sensitive data in LLM prompts using a combination of DLP (Data Loss Prevention), OCR (Optical Character Recognition), LLM-based detection, and risk evaluation strategies.
+Multi-agent system that detects sensitive data in LLM prompts

 ## Architecture